 - There were no defaults in the Index this week, as the current trailing rates remain well below historical averages for the asset class.

-Source: S&P/LCD, S&P/LSTA Leveraged Loan Index and S&P Global Market Intelligence.
+Source: LCD, S&P/LSTA Leveraged Loan Index and S&P Global Market Intelligence.
 Additional footnotes and disclosures on back page.
 Past performance is no guarantee of future results.
 Investors cannot invest directly in the Index. *The Index’s average nominal spread calculation includes the benefit of LIBOR floors (where applicable).

-Unless otherwise noted, the source for all data in this report is Standard & Poor’s/LCD.
-S&P/LCD does not make any representations or warranties as to the completeness, accuracy or sufficiency of the data in this report.
+Unless otherwise noted, the source for all data in this report is LCD.
+LCD does not make any representations or warranties as to the completeness, accuracy or sufficiency of the data in this report.

-1 – Assumes 3 Year Maturity.
-Three year maturity assumption: (i) all loans pay off at par in 3 years, (ii) discount from par is amortized evenly over the 3 years as additional spread, and (iii) no other principal payments during the 3 years.
+1. Assumes 3 Year Maturity.
+Three-year maturity assumption: (i) all loans pay off at par in 3 years, (ii) discount from par is amortized evenly over the 3 years as additional spread, and (iii) no other principal payments during the 3 years.
 Discounted spread is calculated based upon the current bid price, not on par.
-Please note that Index yield data is only available on a lagging basis, thus the data demonstrated is as of November 1, 2019.
+Please note that Index yield data is only available on a lagging basis, thus the data demonstrated is as of June 17, 2022.